GRADUATE PROGRAM INFORMATION

 the Joint Master's program (Courses and thesis direction are offered at both institutions and students graduating from the program will receive a joint parchment.)

 The administration of the Pre-M.A. and Ph.D. programs is supervised by the Chair of the Graduate Executive Committee, assisted by members of the departmental Graduate Executive Committee.
 A Joint Discipline Committee, composed of representatives of the two institutions, conducts the Joint Master's program.
+A list of Faculty Areas of Specialization indicates who, in both the University of Manitoba and the University of Winnipeg's departments of history, could be a possible supervisor or advisor to potential students.

 Part time study at the Pre-M.A. and M.A. level is permissible.
 Pre-M.A. students in history can register in as little as a single course during a full academic session.
 A few honours and graduate courses are offered in the evening session.
 The 4000-level courses at the University of Winnipeg can be included in a Pre-M.A. program; 9000-level courses at the University of Winnipeg can be included in a Ph.D. program.